How To Transition to 2019 Like A Boss: Part Two (Preparation)

 - Your first task here is to put together a detailed report on your finances from 2018.

-- Set a couple days aside for you and your team to comb through and mark any good or bad financial events this year.
+- Set a couple of days aside for you and your team to comb through and mark any good or bad financial events this year.

 - Figure out why things went wrong and create a plan for how you will hand that mishap in the future or how you can prevent it from happening again.